-Security at a Hospital: 5 Best Practices for Facilities
+Security in Hospitals: 5 Best Practices for Facilities

 How Common Is Workplace Violence Against Healthcare Staff?

 Healthcare aggression and violence expose clinicians, patients, and their family members to dangerous situations.
-Therefore, prioritizing security at a hospital is essential to keeping operations running smoothly.
+Therefore, prioritizing robust hospital security coverage is essential to keeping operations running smoothly.
 Utilizing a security team can help your organization:

 • Boost patient and staff satisfaction scores.